f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

     #Seems we don't get negative seconds?
     if tts.days < 0:
         return 60
-    #If the time is within the presecribed delay period, no need for an extra wait
+    #If the time is within the prescribed delay period, no need for an extra wait
     elif tts.seconds<delay:
-        return 0
+        return tts.seconds
     else:
         return (s-n).seconds - delay
 ```